Students applying for non-degree programs should complete a Transitory Student Application which can be found on the Download Forms page.

 Approved Courses for Students in HSUP

-Students in the High School University Program pay a reduced registration fee of $8 per quarter.
+Students in the High School University Program pay a reduced registration fee of $8 per term.
 Activity fees apply to some courses.
-There will be an additional $102 fee for students who require a quarterly parking permit.
+There will be an additional $114 fee for students who require a parking permit per term.
 All fees are due within the first week of class.
 Fees may be subject to change.

 - Completed Non-Degree Seeking/Transitory application (pdf) and HSUP Recommendation Form (pdf)